4digitmwc/media-centre-articles/interviews/week5-1.md

 **How are you guys doing?**

-**riunosk**: i want to eat tze char fried rice
+**riunosk**: I want to eat tze char fried rice

 **awdse22**: Just the usual, dying inside from life and commitments and watching our team in shambles

 **oyama mahiro**: I am currently having an iden tei tei meltdown!

-**McButt**: i finally finished my assignments just to start slaving away at group project for the next 2 weeks…
+**McButt**: I finally finished my assignments just to start slaving away at group project for the next 2 weeks…

 **Neon-Hooray**: I caught a flu and sneeze during 4dm matches.

-**TheOPmeme**: i am in shambles, the rest are doing fine though
+**TheOPmeme**: I am in shambles, the rest are doing fine though

 **Congratulations on your victory against Canada!
 It was a very close battle against Canada.
 As you guys got revenge against the team that knocked you out of 4DMWC 2022, What was the thought process like for you guys to fight against a tough team?**

-**riunosk**: neon horror no more miss in tb plez
+**riunosk**: Neon horror no more miss in tb plez

 **awdse22**: Even as the captain of the sg 4dm team last year, I don't really think of it as a revenge in anyway, but nothing can get rid of the scheduling PTSD I got from Canada and how much of a shitshow it was for 4dm sg team last year in general.
 Personally I thought we will lose against canada anyway so like, just play

-**oyama mahiro**: overall i was just malding at the triple jacks in the mappool
+**oyama mahiro**: Overall i was just malding at the triple jacks in the mappool

-**McButt**: we were kinda scared actually because we knew canada had like the accuracy of all time
+**McButt**: Qe were kinda scared actually because we knew canada had like the accuracy of all time

 **Neon-Hooray**: Canada is a really strong team, consisting of 6 players that excel in multiple different skillsets.
 Since the start of 4dm, I have seen Canada's scores, all of them having really really good ratios and accuracy.
 Canada is a well-rounded team overall and they seem to be consistent in every single skillset, making it look like no one stood a chance against them.
 With such a strong performance set by them for the past few rounds, it was especially scary to be facing such a tough opponent.